LLNL/maestrowf/README.md

 Maestro will automatically expand each parameter into its own isolated workspace, generate a script for each parameter, and automatically monitor execution of each task.

+And, running the study is still as simple as:

+    $ maestro run study.yaml

 ## Introduction

 Maestro Workflow Conductor is a Python tool and library for specifying and automating multi-step computational workflows both locally and on supercomputers.
 Maestro parses a human-readable YAML specification that is self-documenting and portable from one user and environment to another.